Book review: Wine Production and Quality

 Doubtless, scientific research and market behaviours will continue and result in new challenges and opportunities.
 So there may come a time for the third edition of this book.
 It’s speculation, but new questions might then include:

-- Cultural differences in wine tasting.
+- Cultural differences that occur in wine tasting.
 There are differences in wine evaluation that are not down to technique but rather to cultural norms and experiences.
 For example, Georgian wines have received different evaluations from home-grown judges compared to their “international” counterparts.
 Neither are wrong, yet some quality wines will be harder to sell in certain export markets because of taste biases.
 Does that mean we risk losing tradition and variety to meet globalised taste expectations?

 - Meanwhile, some of the effects of soil microbial life on the vine are still unknown.
 Scientific research is gradually revealing their role, so new discoveries with practical applications are possible.

 So in conclusion, this book is scholarly without being dull, it’s fascinating without getting over-technical.
 It shows that wine quality is really about making a product that has “fitness for function” in its target market.
 And it never forgets that winegrowing is a business and needs to make a profit to be successful.
 Making wine is, in essence, a simple activity.
-However, making quality wines that people will pay for, want to drink and then buy again is anything but.
+However, making quality wines that people will pay for, want to drink and then buy again isn’t.

 As such this book comes highly recommended, a masterclass in communicating the diversity of wine.